 Skip to main content

 A robot is made of joints connected by links.
-To enhance modularity, the kinematic and dynamic parameters are described in a Unified Robot Description Format (URDF) file, which primarily consists of two tags: <link> and <joint>.
+To promote modularity and reusability, the kinematic and dynamic parameters of a robot are described in a Unified Robot Description Format (URDF) file.
+A URDF is an XML file built around two core tags: <link> and <joint>.

-A <link> represents a rigid body in the robot and supports up to three subtags:
+A <link> represents a rigid body in the robot.
+Each link supports up to three subtags:

 SubtagDescription